Olaoluwakiitan-Olabiyi/Fashion-Data-Analytics-Market-Segmentation-with-KMeans-Clustering/README.md

 <strong>Aim:</strong>

-The aim of this project is to look at customers in-depth and make a machine-learning model that can put them into groups without being watched.
+The aim of this project is to perform an in-depth analysis on product information and segment the customers using an unsupervised machine-learning model.

 <strong>Application Used: </strong>
 Python Language